 Small-bowel tumors account for 1 to 5% of GI tumors.
-Small-bowel cancer accounts for an estimated 10,090 cases and about 1,330 deaths in the US annually).
+Small-bowel cancer accounts for an estimated 10,090 cases and about 1,330 deaths in the US annually (1).

 Benign tumors include leiomyomas, lipomas, neurofibromas, and fibromas.
 All may cause abdominal distention, pain, bleeding, diarrhea, and, if obstruction develops, vomiting.
 Polyps are not as common as in the colon.

 Adenocarcinoma, a malignant tumor, is uncommon.
 Usually it arises in the duodenum or proximal jejunum and causes minimal symptoms.
 In patients with Crohn disease, the tumors tend to occur distally and in bypassed or inflamed loops of bowel; adenocarcinoma occurs more often in Crohn disease of the small bowel than in Crohn disease of the colon.

-Carcinoid tumors (see Overview of Carcinoid Tumors) occur most often in the small bowel, particularly the ileum, and the appendix, and in these locations are often malignant.
+Carcinoid tumors occur most often in the small bowel, particularly the ileum, and the appendix, and in these locations are often malignant.
 Multiple tumors occur in 50% of cases.
 Of those > 2 cm in diameter, 80% have metastasized locally or to the liver by the time of operation.
 About 30% of small-bowel carcinoids cause obstruction, pain, bleeding, or carcinoid syndrome.
-Treatment is surgical resection; repeat operations may be required.
+Treatment of carcinoid tumors is surgical resection; repeat operations may be required.

-Kaposi sarcoma (see Kaposi Sarcoma), first described as a disease of elderly Jewish and Italian men, occurs in an aggressive form in Africans, transplant recipients, and AIDS patients, who have GI tract involvement 40 to 60% of the time.
+Kaposi sarcoma, first described as a disease of elderly Jewish and Italian men, occurs in an aggressive form in Africans, transplant recipients, and AIDS patients, who have GI tract involvement 40 to 60% of the time.
 Lesions may occur anywhere in the GI tract but usually in the stomach, small bowel, or distal colon.
 GI lesions usually are asymptomatic, but bleeding, diarrhea, protein-losing enteropathy, and intussusception may occur.
-A second primary intestinal cancer occurs in ≤ 20% of patients; most often it is lymphocytic leukemia, non-Hodgkin lymphoma, Hodgkin lymphoma, or adenocarcinoma of the GI tract.
-Treatment depends on the cell type and location and extent of the lesions.
+Treatment of Kaposi sarcoma depends on the cell type and location and extent of the lesions.